carpentries/instructor-training/episodes/05-memory.md

 Cognitive load theory's proponents claim that eliminating extraneous cognitive load accelerates learning.

-However,
-some predictions *can* be made.
+In the framework of cognitive load, some predictions can be made.
 One example is work by Mayer and colleagues on the *[split-attention effect][wikipedia-split-attention]*.
 Linguistic and visual input are processed by different parts of the human brain,